Travelling with a Grown up Family

 What was that about being my best self?!
 It seems it's harder than it looks, but never mind!
 Watch this space for my next post on the value of nurturing friendship!

 During our Northcoast500 adventure we’ve experienced the ‘same same, but different’ features of the guesthouses we’ve stayed in.
 From luxurious window seat views in Myrtle Bank at Fort William; to characterful local warmth and hospitality offered at The old Manse in Lochcarron; to the efficiency of the tartan carpeted Corriness House at PoolEwe, by Loch Ewe; to the spaciousness and comfort in The Old Surgery in Ullapool; to the magnificence of the scrumptious breakfast and stunning scenery at Aiden House in Durness; all the places we’ve stayed in have been good.
 Some have been excellent, going the extra mile to ensure we’ve had a very enjoyable stay.
 Drawing on our experiences of this holiday here is my checklist of what a good guesthouse should have.
+It is important to me that we find great places for all the family.
+Whatever the age of kids, it still feels important to be a great mum to them.
+Talking of which, check out this post here from the Human in Training Blog.

 Great Guesthouse Checklist